gilStarwind/actingup/app/public/shows/README.md

 All `src` values are resolved relative to this `shows/` folder.
 You can use absolute URLs if you prefer to host images elsewhere.

 When running in Docker, the `shows/` directory is mounted into the Nginx container at `/usr/share/nginx/html/shows`.

+Prefer to drive the gallery from a Google Sheet?
+Publish the sheet as CSV and set `VITE_GALLERY_SHEET_URL` in your Vite `.env`.
+The app will read rows from the sheet first and only touch this folder if the sheet is unavailable.